reeceap124/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model that represents what is being displayed on the screen.
+Not HTML or JS.
+Language agnostic.

 2. What is an event?

+when something happens (specifically on the page).
+Could be anything from a button click, to scrolling, page load completion.

 3. What is an event listener?

+this is the method used to monitor when an event has happened and allow for a response to that event.

 4. Why would we convert a NodeList into an Array?

+a NodeList does not have the same methods available to it that an array does.
+So if we want to work with that list using methods not given to NodeLists then we have to convert it.

 5. What is a component?

+a component usually consists of HTML, CSS, and JS to build a modular piece of code that is stand alone and can be reused throughout the larger work.

 ### Git Set up